JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 Ω̂t = solve(𝒫, ℒ)
 ```

-## Plotting solutions
+## Visualizing solutions

 We note that the solution to a geostatistical learning problem is a
 geospatial data object, and we can inspect it with the same methods
 already described above.
-This also means that we can plot the solution
+This also means that we can visualize the
-directly, side by side with the true label in this synthetic example:
+solution directly, side by side with the true label in this synthetic
+example:

 ```@example quickstart
 fig = Mke.Figure(resolution = (800, 400))